-Most people around the globe think that Turkish cuisine is famous for its stuffed meals, kebabs, desserts, mezes, and pastry; however, no one mentions the importance of soups in our daily life.
+Most people around the globe think that Turkish cuisine is famous for its stuffed meals, kebabs, desserts, mezes, and pastries; however, no one mentions the importance of soups in our daily life.
 In my opinion, soups have even more important than most of the other foods in our cuisine.

-I know that tourists are only thinking to eat kebab varieties when they come to Turkey; however, I strongly recommend you to try Turkish soups especially Lentil Soup before you start to eat your main dish.
-Most of the restaurants in Turkey offer Lentil Soup in their menus because it is the most wanted soup of all time in Turkey.
+I know that tourists are only thinking to eat kebab varieties when they come to Turkey; however, I strongly recommend you try Turkish soups, especially Lentil Soup before you start to eat your main dish.
+Most of the restaurants in Turkey offer Lentil Soup on their menus because it is the most-wanted soup of all time in Turkey.
 I hope you add Lentil Soup to your daily life menu.
 At least for cold winter days.
 You will not regret it.